bigtoga/Examples/Cloud/Azure/Networking/Azure Firewall/Azure Premium Firewall/TLS Inspection and Certificate Mgmt.md

 # TLS Inspection in Azure Firewall Premium

-Use Cases:
-1. Inter-network traffic (server to server, server to PaaS)
+When should you use/enable this?
+- You have a key server already in your network.
+You have deployed the public key certificates to all of your VMs.
+Now you deploy the private key to Azure Firewall so that you only allow traffic that uses these keys (inter-network traffic only)
+- If you want the same capability but don't want to manage a key server, then you can have Azure Firewall automatically provision a new key vault + new certificates.
+However, once you do that, all traffic that is included in your Application Rules will stop until you also deploy the public key to each VM

-This is **not** for inspecting customer-facing website requests - use App Gateway WAF for that.
+**Note**: This is **not** for inspecting customer-facing website requests - use App Gateway WAF for that.

 ### Inter-network traffic without TLS inspection